shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/installing_app.md

 ```

-  **NOTE:** If you’re using a different configuration, you may need to add the descriptor to the file.
+{% include info title="Note" content="If you’re using a different configuration, you may need to add the descriptor to the file." %}

 All apps and engines have descriptors.
-You can read about how descriptors work and how to set the `type:` in the [Descriptor section of our Core API docs] (https://developer.shotgunsoftware.com/tk-core/descriptor.html#descriptor-types).
+You can read about how descriptors work and how to set the `type:` in the [Descriptor section of our Core API docs](https://developer.shotgunsoftware.com/tk-core/descriptor.html#descriptor-types).

 ## Tell Toolkit to use the descriptor